TimmosQuadros/SymbolTable/README.md

 size of rbTree: 28225

 Comments on the results:
 The shakespear text has 28225 words in total and the number of a's are 14668 which i use to see if the alghoritm for putting elements into the list produces the same result.
 The data they produce looks correct.
 The time varies since the linkedlist and the array has O(n) running time and are therefore the slowest ones.
 Whereas the hashmap and the rbTree has O(log2(n)) and O(log3(n)).
+The linkedList reads from ram only whereas array can read from cache which is why it is faster than the linked list, cache is faster than ram.

 Running time:
 The linkedlist has O(n)